joshua-redfield/lauf/README.txt

    #! <command>
 c.
 Run what ever was last entered:
    ~
+d.
+Run command for timed duration
+   <command_name> for <TIME>
+   Time can be: s for seconds, m for minutes, h for hours.

 2c.
 Common Issues
 a.
 Lauf simply blinks when I type in <blank>